Certificates for public use

 People in control of premises affected by building work consented or begun before 31 March 2005 have until 31 March 2010 to obtain a code compliance certificate (CCC) or a certificate of acceptance for that work and comply with the requirements of section 363.

-To read more, see building work and premises intended for public use (MBIE website).
+To read more, see public access while building or altering a public building (MBIE website).